The Man From UNCLE

 "I was under orders --"

-ruthlessly cut in.
+cut in.
 "You know ME, Napoleon!
-You knew I could be
+You knew I could be trusted!"
+His

-trusted!"
-His eyes narrowed dangerously.
-"Or did you think you were
+eyes narrowed dangerously.
+"Or did you think you were better than Five-0?

 "It was a calculated risk,"